About the Prostate

 • Combination Seed/EBR – This therapy is conducted in advanced stages of prostate cancer for those at risk for a spread of the disease.
 It involves the use of both seed implants and external beam radiation

 • Hormonal Therapy – This therapy may be used in conjunction with others if a tumor is large.
 It is designed to suppress, eliminate or add particular hormones to the body to slow or stop the growth and/or spread of cancer.

 Which cancer treatment options are best depends on the stage of the disease, the Gleason score, and the PSA level.
 Other important factors are age, general health, and patient views about potential treatments and their possible side-effects.

 Choice Cancer Care suggests working very closely with our doctors and oncologists to determine the best prostate cancer treatment for you and your lifestyle.
 The average life expectancy with men who have been diagnosed with prostate cancer has increased due to advances in the treatment of prostate cancer.

-Choice Cancer Care’s Dr. Gregory Echt is also the founder and lead surgeon at the Prostate Seed Institute.
-Through this affiliated practice, Dr. Echt and his colleagues are dedicated to providing men with the most effective prostate cancer treatment options available.
-Dr. Echt prefers using Prostate Seed Implants to treat men whenever this method is an advisable option.
+Choice Cancer Care’s surgeons are dedicated to providing men with the most effective prostate cancer treatment options available.
+They prefer using Prostate Seed Implants to treat men whenever this method is an advisable option.
 Less invasive than a radical prostatectomy, implants have been proven highly effective over the course of more than 15 years of use.
-Dr. Echt has personally treated more than 5,000 men with seed implant therapy and has also overseen more than 10,000 cases where External Beam Radiation was used to battle prostate cancer.
+Choice Cancer Care has treated more than 5,000 men with seed implant therapy and has also overseen more than 10,000 cases where External Beam Radiation was used to battle prostate cancer.